 #3 Inspection of the Turfgrass & Weeds.

 #4 Professional Soil Testing - Pull soil cores and send them to the LSU, Texas A&M, or Oklahoma State soil lab.
 Testing is done for N-P-K, PH, and all micronutrients.
-Note: a normal lawn in DFW is under 5000 sqft.
-And one soil test covers 5000 sqft.
+Note: A normal lawn in DFW is under 5000 sqft.
+And one soil test covers 5,000 sq ft.
 Additional testing requires additional time and lab testing fees.

 #6 Watering Schedule - You will receive a detailed watering schedule broken down by seasons of the year.